 Low tree tunnels, their form shaped by vehicles forever clattering their branches, block out much of the light ahead.
-There’s still just enough sunshine for the reflectors from a tour of cyclists to glint in prancing shards as we reach tiny Maeshafn, our first village in Denbighshire.
+There’s still just enough sunshine for the reflectors from a pelaton of cyclists to glint in prancing shards as we reach tiny Maeshafn, our first village in Denbighshire.
 Mobbed by an eager hive of bees, the hanging baskets outside the Miners Arms are alive with waggle dancing.
-The pub’s name harks back to when lead extraction was the village’s chief industry, although with its garrison of insect workers, it must be honey production now.
+The pub’s name harks back to when lead extraction was the village’s chief industry, although with its garrison of insect workers, it must surely now be honey production.

 The road to Eryrys is so compact that oncoming cars take cover inside hedges to avoid a dust-up with the bus.
 The driver threads each gap with surgical precision, leaving scant millimetres between smooth passage and an insurance claim.
 It’s where we see our first sheep of the day, munching their way through luscious pastures, pockmarked with the chimney vents of former mine workings.